 A Neanderthal Industry

-As technology is reducing middlemen, I believe dealers will be extinct soon.
+As technology is reducing middlemen, I believe new vehicle dealers will be extinct soon.

 The specialty vehicle manufacturing industry spends less than 3.5% of its’ annual revenue on marketing.
 Why so low?